 Event organisers have full control over the floor plan.
 They know where the high traffic areas are and where the biggest businesses want to put their stands.
 Shell schemes are crowded into the centre and edges of the halls.
 If you choose space only you will get a prime location, plus more opportunity to design a creative exhibition stand.

 The Last Quarter of your Exhibition Budget

-Just like that, you’ve got through 75% of your total exhibiting budget.
+Just like that, you’ve got through 75% of your total exhibition budget.
 That leaves you with 25% to cover all of the extra’s that you are going to need.

 These costs are variable and depend on your exhibition needs.
-Luckily, over twenty years’ experience in the industry has helped us formulate a free budgeting tool for you to download that will tell you exactly how much of your budget you should have dedicated to these expenses.
+Luckily, over twenty years’ experience in the industry has helped us formulate a free trade show budgeting spreadsheet for you to download that will tell you exactly how much of your budget you should have dedicated to these expenses.

 It is common practice to integrate audiovisual (AV) elements into your exhibition stand.
 We rarely install a stand that doesn’t feature a TV or touch-screen device.